hamster007Github/mp-eventwatcher/README.md

   - `event:start` reset quests for start of regular events
   - `community-day event:end` reset quests for start and end of cday events + end of regular events
   - Available event types are `event`, `community-day`, `season`, `spotlight-hour` and `raid-hour`.
 The last 2 are not relevant for quest reset.
 Most events are of type `event`.
+- `reset_quests_exclude_events` define event name text phrases, which shall be excluded for quest reset.
+Plugin checks, if an event name contain matching text.
+Can be used to ignore Go battle day, which only has special research and no changing pokestop quests.
+Separate multiple event name text phrases with comma.

 **Telegram notification**: